 That was heartbreak to me.
 Why, why did my brother allow that?
 My child didn’t need to be named for someone other than himself.
 That is why I gave him the name Setanta.
 His name!
 He had no need of a name to do with anyone other than himself.
 He was the son of Sualdamh, son of the heavenly Lugh of the harvest with a name all of his own and now he was named as someone’s hound!
 I let my brother know what I thought but all he would say was the child accepted the new name.
 Why at that time did every man who knew my son forget that he was a child.
 Why did they not see he was in need of firm hand and surely a king who was his uncle could have been that to him.
 Anger has been rising in me ever since that day at the taking of his name.
 To this day I cry for the beautiful name I gave to him, Setanta.

 He called himself to arms after that.
 He heard a prophesy told one day by the poet Cathbhadh that whoever came to arms on that day would be remembered forever but he would die young.
 I wished with all my heart that those supposed to be wise would keep their prophesies and the tragedies they make to themselves.
-Can they not see that we hear them and then we live them.
+Could they not see that when hear them, we live them.
 What boy doesn’t want to think himself a great a warrior.
-It was a green little boy who heard that, wanted that.
 How does a boy know that when he is a man he will want to live on past his renown.
 He will have a wife and children to live for.
 Why did Conchobar not say you will be a great warrior in time and after that you will learn the greater deeds of wisdom for the greatest of all renown lies there.
 It is clear that wisdom was not used for my child on that fateful day.